opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param mtx: Input-output floating-point square matrix.

-    :param lowerToUpper: The operation flag.
+    :param lowerToUpper: Operation flag.
 If it is true, the lower half is copied to the upper half.
 Otherwise, the upper half is copied to the lower half.

 The function ``completeSymm`` copies the lower half of a square matrix to its another half.
 The matrix diagonal remains unchanged: